Submit application

 Guideline for preparing applications

-or the application for aid for indirect CO2 costs (known as electricity price compensation), we have made the the guidelines for applicants available for download.
-In the year 2024 some regulations for electricity price compensation were changed in the German SPK funding guideline (see Understanding electricity price compensation), which led to adjustments in the guidelines. have been made.
-We recommend that you also read the guidelines on the assessment of applications for applications for aid for indirect CO2 costs (electricity price compensation) in Germany for auditors and sworn accountants.
-Please refer to the topic of ecological offsetting please also refer to our FAQs.
+For the application for aid for indirect CO2 costs (known as electricity price compensation), we have made the the guidelines for applicants available for download.
+In particular, we would like to draw your attention to Chapter 4 on environmental offsetting and the explanations on the provision of evidence contained therein.
+We also recommend that you read the guidelines for auditors and sworn accountants on auditing applications for aid for indirect CO2 costs (electricity price compensation) in Germany.

 SPK-Leitfaden (in German only)